NORWOOD The village is looking for contractors to clean up the remaining debris of the former Norwood Elementary School.

 Were going out to bid for it now, Mayor James H. McFaddin said.

-The school was destroyed in a suspected arson fire in 2009.
+The school was damaged beyond repair in a suspected arson fire in 2009.
 A series of financial and legal difficulties delayed cleanup until 2012, when about 80 percent of the asbestos-contaminated debris was hauled to a landfill.

 Plenty of debris still litters the site, including the front wall of the school.
 The second of three cleanup phases will remove the rest of the visible remnants.
 The schools entryway may remain standing, part of a memorial park dedicated to the building, which was constructed in 1885.

-On May 30, GYMO Architecture, Engineering & Land Surveying, Watertown, will tour the site with interested contractors.
+GYMO Architecture, Engineering & Land Surveying, Watertown, will tour the site with interested contractors on May 30.
 Cleanup will begin in late summer or early fall.

-This years work will cost about the same as last years about $20,000.
-It will take one to two weeks to complete.
+This years work will cost about the same as last years, about $20,000.
+It will take one to two weeks.